NixOS/nixpkgs/README.md

 continuity and expansion of the NixOS infrastructure, we are looking for donations to our organization.

-You can donate to the NixOS foundation by using Open Collective:
+You can donate to the NixOS foundation through [SEPA bank transfers](https://nixos.org/donate.html) or by using Open Collective:

 <a href="https://opencollective.com/nixos#support"><img src="https://opencollective.com/nixos/tiers/supporter.svg?width=890" /></a>